-- Art.
+Art.
 1. Severe Weigh-In, Medical Examination and Prohibited Practices Violations.
-Committing a severe weigh-in or medical examination violation and/or engaging in any of the prohibited practices (e.g., using a rubber suit, intravenous rehydration, avoiding skin checks, knowingly wrestling with a communicable skin disease, etc.) during the season (i.e., the first official practice until the end of the competition season) are subject to the following: - a.
+Committing a severe weigh-in or medical examination violation and/or engaging in any of the prohibited practices during the season, which for playing rules purposes is defined as the first day of classes until the end of the competition season, are subject to the following:

+- a.
 For tournaments, violations shall be reported to the tournament committee.
 For dual meets, violations shall be reported to the host game management personnel.
 For violations outside competition dates, violations shall be reported to the NCAA Wrestling Rules Committee liaison at the NCAA national office at 317-917-6222; - b.
 The tournament committee or host game management personnel shall disqualify the wrestler from the event.
-The tournament committee or host game management personnel shall then notify the NCAA Wrestling Rules Committee liaison at the NCAA national office at 317-917-6222; - The NCAA Wrestling Rules Committee will investigate and review the violation details; - d.
-A first violation will result in: - The wrestler being suspended from the next eight consecutive dates of competition per the official team schedule.
-The wrestler will not be allowed to compete unattached during this suspension; - The wrestler being required to recertify during the suspension period; and - 3.
+The tournament committee or host game management personnel shall then notify the NCAA Wrestling Rules Committee liaison at the NCAA national office at 317-917-6222; - c.
+The NCAA Wrestling Rules Committee will investigate and review the violation details; - d.
+A first violation will result in: - 1.
+The wrestler being suspended from the next eight consecutive dates of competition per the official team schedule.
+The wrestler will not be allowed to compete unattached during this suspension; - 2.
+The wrestler being required to recertify during the suspension period; and - 3.
 A private reprimand to the head coach and director of athletics. - e.
 A second violation will result in: - 1.
 The wrestler being suspended for one year from the date of the violation; and - 2.
 Additional penalties for the head coach and/or institution to be determined by the rules committee.